istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 ## Enable global mTLS

-Peer Authentication Policy to allow mTLS traffic for all workloads has to be enabled.
+Apply the following `PeerAuthentication` policy to require mTLS traffic for all workloads in the mesh.

 {{< text bash >}}
 $ kubectl -n test apply -f - <<EOF